 Akaunting is an interesting online accounting software.
 You can get started for free and go for premium plans if you need more features and better customer support.

 The free plan should be enough for most individuals and small businesses.
 If you are looking for a FreshBooks alternative, you should give it a try.

 Ranging from invoicing to managing deposits and transfers.
 A whole lot of features.
 You can use the hosted instance or host it yourself.
 It is fit for both personal and enterprise needs.
 Try it out!

 - ERP & CRM

 - Powerful Java Web Framework

 - Cross-platform (Linux and macOS)

 We’ve already mentioned this in our list of best open source CRM software.
-Apache OFBiz is an impressive open source solution that incorporates an ERP system and a CRM suite for various types of requirements.
+Apache OFBiz is an impressive open-source solution that incorporates an ERP system and a CRM suite for various requirements.

 - Simple and useful

 Originally based on ADEmpiere ERP.
 It is a community focused accounting software maintained by an active group of people. iDempiere aims to utilize technologies like Apache Maven to provide a business suite ERP/CRM/SCM.